Anti-Reflection Devices (ARD)

-Don’t settle for anything less than the BEST!
+Don’t settle for anything less than the best for your rifle scope!

 Block glint and stop reflections with the same killFlash® ARD’s in use by militaries around the world.
 Optic reflections have resulted in the loss of personnel, the failure of missions, botched hunts and missed opportunities. killFLASH® ARD’s are the original and still the best option for removing mission killing glint. if they don’t see you… they don’t shoot you.®